 In October 2009, new guidance was issued related to the accounting for multiple-deliverable revenue arrangements.
 These new rules amend the existing guidance for separating consideration in multiple-deliverable arrangements and establish a selling price hierarchy for determining the selling price of a deliverable.
-These new rules will become effective, on a prospective basis, at the start of a Company's first fiscal year beginning after June 15, 2010 (November 1, 2010 for the Company).
-We are evaluating the impact that the adoption of this new guidance will have on our consolidated financial position, cash flows and results of operations.
+These new rules will become effective, on a prospective basis, at the start of a company's first fiscal year beginning after June 15, 2010 (November 1, 2010 for the Company).
+We do not expect the adoption of this new guidance to have a material impact on our consolidated financial position, cash flows or results of operations.